dreaddymck/audio-player-cbhdmk/README.md

 # (DMCK) audio player

-Work In Progress.
+== Work In Progress ==

 Just another html5 mp3 audio player based on html5 audio playlist tutorial: https://www.script-tutorials.com/html5-audio-player-with-playlist/

-This plugin will extract the first mp3 link in each post then add to playlist.
+This plugin will generate a playlist from the the first mp3 link found in public posts.
+Filter by tags availble.

 shortcode example:
 [dmck-audioplayer tag="in-playlist"]

 == Installation ==